How to Install Python PIP on Windows, Mac, and Linux

-As with any serious programming language, Python supports third-party libraries and frameworks that you can install to prevent having to reinvent the wheel with every new project.
-You can find these on a central repository called PyPI (Python Package Index).
+Just like any serious programming language, Python supports third-party libraries and frameworks that you can install to avoid reinventing the wheel with every new project.
+If you want to use them you can find these Python libraries on a central repository called the Python Package Index (PyPI).

-But downloading, installing, and managing these packages by hand can be frustrating and time-consuming, which is why many Python developers rely on a special tool called PIP for Python (or Python PIP) to make everything much easier and faster.
+Downloading, installing, and managing these packages by hand can be frustrating and time-consuming.
+This is why many Python developers rely on a special tool called PIP for Python (or Python PIP) to make everything much easier and faster.

 What Is PIP for Python?

-PIP is a recursive acronym that stands for “PIP Installs Packages” or “Preferred Installer Program”.
+PIP is an acronym that stands for “PIP Installs Packages” or “Preferred Installer Program”.
 It’s a command-line utility that allows you to install, reinstall, or uninstall PyPI packages with a simple and straightforward command: pip.

 If you’ve ever done any command-line work on Windows (with the Command Prompt ) or Mac or Linux (with the Terminal and Bash ), then you can skip down to the installation instructions for your particular operating system.

 Is PIP Installed With Python?

 If you’re using Python 2.7.9 (or greater) or Python 3.4 (or greater), then PIP comes installed with Python by default.
 If you’re using an older version of Python, you’ll need to use the installation steps below.
 Otherwise, skip to the bottom to learn how to start using PIP.

 If you’re running Python in a virtual environment created with either virtualenv or pyvenv, then PIP will be available regardless of the Python version.

 You have to make sure Python is properly installed on your system.
 On Windows, open up the Command Prompt using Windows key + X and selecting Command Prompt.
 On Mac, open the Terminal using Command + Space and searching for terminal.
 On Linux, open the Terminal using Ctrl + Alt + T. Linux shortcuts may vary by distribution.

 On Linux, Python 3.x users may need to use: